pleisto/mashcard/packages/active-support/docs/api/README.md

 `any`

+Returns the new function.

 ---

 ### <a id="overevery" name="overevery"></a> overEvery

 ▸ **overEvery**<`T`, `Result1`, `Result2`\>(...`predicates`): (`arg`: `T`) => arg is Result1 & Result2

+Creates a function that checks if all of the predicates return truthy when invoked with the arguments provided to the created function.

 #### Type parameters